KILTprotocol/kilt-indexer/README.md

 The fastest way to get support is by [searching our documentation](https://academy.subquery.network), or by [joining our discord](https://discord.com/invite/subquery) and messaging us in the `#technical-support` channel.

+To get more logs while debugging go to `docker-compose.yml` and uncomment `- --log-level=trace`.

 ## For Queries:

 For this project, you can visit the playground under http://localhost:3000/ and try to query on of the following GraphQL code to get a taste of how it works.